symsoph/cse15l-lab-reports/week6-lab3.md

 ./travel_guides/berlitz1
 ./travel_guides/berlitz2
 ```
-This `find` option returns a list of directories.
+This `find` option returns a list of directories specified by `-type d`.
 In this case, starting within the `written_2` directory, all sub-directories are returned.

 This is useful if someone wants to know what kinds of directories and sub-directories exist, and only directories.